Fabio-Vini/Fabio-Vini/README.md

 ![logo](https://github.com/Fabio-Vini/Fabio-Vini/blob/main/BANNER2.png)

 <p align="center">I solve problems using the practicality of technology <br><br> I was always curious when it came to technology and its tools, the way everything works and evolves, I am <strong>passionate to discover new stuffs</strong> and use them to create high quality solutions.
-I have skills for Front-End, but I am focusing on Back-End a lot, with no experience in the market, yet I am a graduate in Systems Development.</p>&nbsp;
+I have skills for Front-End, but I am focusing on Back-End a lot, with no experience in the market, yet I am a graduate in Systems Development and currently studying Systems Analysis and Development in higher education at the Federal Institute of São Paulo.</p>&nbsp;

 <div  align="center" style="margin-bottom:100px">
 <img width=55% align="center"  src="https://github-readme-streak-stats.herokuapp.com?user=Fabio-Vini&theme=radical&mode=weekly" />